 No matter the size of your business, acquiring new customers is something to celebrate!
-This is particularly true for early-stage companies looking to acquire their first 10, 100, 1000 customers.
+This is particularly true for early-stage companies looking to acquire their first 10, 100, and 1000 customers.

 However, it's just as important to understand the Customer Acquisition Costs (CAC) and how long it will take to recover those costs in the form of customer revenue.
 That is CAC payback.
-It's the real milestone that deserves celebration because once a customer has stayed with your businesses through the CAC Payback Period, you're closer to making profit on a unit economics basis.
+It's the real milestone that deserves celebration because once a customer has stayed with your businesses through the CAC Payback Period, you're closer to making a profit on a unit economics basis.

 Want to know more about the CAC Payback Period?
 Then keep reading to get an in-depth understanding of how it can help your business and how you can benchmark your SaaS CAC Payback Period.

 The payback period is a long-used concept that comes in handy to studying and analyzing traditional businesses.
 Investors are keen to know precisely when the capital invested will recoup before they embark on any ventures.
 The shorter the payback period, the more opportunity they see in the business and vice versa.